-- 1. Select File \rightarrow Import \rightarrow Table \rightarrow File.... - 2.
+- 1. Select File \rightarrow Import \rightarrow Table from File.... - 2.
 Select a data file.
 The file can be either a text or Excel (.xls/.xlsx) file.
-Alternatively, you can simply drag and drop the file from the desktop into the Table Panel. - 3.
-In the Target Table Data section, choose where to import the data to.
+Alternatively, you can simply drag and drop the file from the desktop into the Table Panel. - In the Target Table Data section, choose where to import the data to.
 You can choose an existing network collection, a specific network only, or you can choose to import the data to an Unassigned Table (described below). - 4.
 Depending on what you choose in the Where to import Table Data drop-down, you will need to select a network collection or specific network.
 You will also need to select Importing Type, that is whether the data is node, edge or network table columns. - 5.
 If the table is not properly delimited in the preview panel, change the delimiter in the Advanced Options panel.
 The default delimiter is tab.
 This step is not necessary for Excel Workbooks. - 6.
-By default, the first column is designated as the primary key.
-Change the key column if necessary. - 7.
-Click OK to import.
+By default, the first column is designated as the primary key, as designated by the key icon.
+To set another column as the key instead, click the arrow at next to the column title and select the key symbol.
+Make sure the column designated as key matches the key in the network.